The Importance of Early Speech Intervention

 What are the signs of a speech delay?

 While it may seem counterintuitive, you can actually spot many signs of a speech delay before a child even says their first words.
-Monitoring the milestones for nonverbal areas of communication can help reveal if a child is on track to begin speaking on time.
-Each of these nonverbal examples is linked to a child’s eventual language development:
+Monitoring the milestones for nonverbal areas of communication can help reveal if a child is on track to begin talking on time.
+Each of these nonverbal examples is linked to a child’s eventual speech development:

 Joint attention (a person’s ability to focus on a shared object or event with another person)